ccc870206/Operating_System/README.md

 # Tests

-execute this code on linux terminal,and type the command you want to.
+compile and execute this code on linux terminal,and type the command you want to.

 # Notice